Order Ticket Content and Information Flow

 What information must be included on a securities order ticket?

-Securities Exchange Act (SEA) Rule 17a-3(a)(6)-(7) governs the written order ticket (paper or electronic) that must be prepared at the time of each order.
+The Exchange Act's broker-dealer books-and-records rule governs the written order ticket (paper or electronic) that must be prepared at the time of each order.

 The Series 6 outline explicitly lists three core fields: symbol, account number, and price.
-The full required-fields list applied from Rule 17a-3 and FINRA practice is broader.
+The full required-fields list applied from the books-and-records rule and FINRA practice is broader.

-- Discretionary indicator: if the rep is exercising discretionary authority under FINRA Rule 3260
+• Discretionary indicator: if the rep is exercising discretionary authority under the discretionary-accounts rule

 Exam Tip: Gotchas